0xd1rac/model-compression/pruning-projects/README.md

-## Project 1: Basic 1.
-Magnitude-based Pruning
+## Project 1: Magnitude-based Pruning
   **1. Set up the Environment**
   - [ ] Set up your dataset (e.g., CIFAR-10 or CIFAR-100).
   - [ ] Download or implement the Resnet50 Model